hyper-expanse/dotfiles/debian/personal-desktop.md

 Step 4 may be skipped as the XPS 13 does not come with a dedicated graphics card.

 At this point Steam is installed on the system and can be accessed from the Applications menu.

-## KeePassX

-KeePassX is a tool for storing key/pair values securely in an encrypted vault.

-Navigate to Extras -> Settings and use the following settings:

-	General (1)
-		* Show system tray icon.
-		* Minimize to tray instead of taskbar.
-		* Start minimized.
-		* Start locked.
-	General (2)
-		* Automatically save database after every change.
-	Security
-		* Lock workspace when minimizing the main window.
-		* Lock database after inactivity of [300] seconds.

- Create one, and only one, new key/pair database and give it the following name:
-	* KeyDatabase.kdb

 ## Radio Stations